Thanthondriyappar temple, TiruAakkur

 Presiding Deity and Agasthya Legend

-Ascending the steps that lead to the elevated portion of the temple, one encounters the Nandi and Balipitham.
-The presiding deity here is a Swayambhu Linga, and this is one of the sacred places where Sage Agasthya was shown the Tirumana Kolam—the divine wedding form—of Lord Shiva and Goddess Parvathy.
-The sannidhi of the divine consort is located to the right of the main sanctum.
+Ascending the steps to the elevated section of the temple, devotees first come upon the Nandi and the Balipitham.
+The presiding deity enshrined here is a Swayambhu Lingam (self-manifested Shiva Lingam).
+It is also revered as one of the places where Sage Agasthya was granted a vision of the Tirumana Kolam, the divine wedding form of Shiva and Goddess Parvathy.
+The sannidhi of the Goddess is situated to the right of the main sanctum.

 During the celestial wedding of Shiva and Parvati at Mount Kailash, the presence of countless gods and sages gathered in the north caused the earth to tilt slightly.
 To restore balance, Shiva asked the revered sage Agastya to travel to the southern regions.
 Agastya felt sorrowful at leaving, as he wished to witness the divine marriage.
 Understanding the sage’s devotion, Shiva granted him a boon that he would be able to behold the sacred wedding from wherever he was and whenever he desired.